US economic uncertainty means bigger 'Black Friday' discounts

 Saunders said retailers "are carefully targeting discounts to certain items" instead of "having a promotional free-for-all."

 Economic pundits have worried for months that the US economy could slip into recession.
-Instead, commentators have repeatedly been impressed by the "resilience" of US consumers, especially in regards to the labor market.
+Instead, commentators have repeatedly been impressed by the resilience of US consumers.

 - Higher interest costs -